dmontiel-oti/gbatr/README.md

 before you try to install:

-Download and install the latest version of the linux desktop geosupport version.
+From the linux command line, download and install the latest version of the linux desktop geosupport version.
 ```
 sudo cd /opt
 sudo wget https://www1.nyc.gov/assets/planning/download/zip/data-maps/open-data/linux_geo22a1_22_11.zip